Home > Basin Information

 What is a Basin?
 What is a Watershed?

-• A Basin is a large watershed; it can be made up of smaller sub-watersheds.
+A Basin is a large watershed; it is made up of smaller sub-watersheds.
 A watershed is the area of land draining to a particular stream.
 When it rains, the rain will absorb into the ground or run-off the land directly or via a storm drain into a waterway; both the waterway and the surrounding land make up the watershed.
 All of the watersheds that eventually drain to the Delaware River make up the Delaware River Basin.

 The Delaware River Basin

-• Includes 10 main sub-watersheds & five physiographic regions (Appalachian Plateau; Ridge and Valley; New England; Piedmont; and Atlantic Coastal Plain)
+Physical Geography: Includes 10 main sub-watersheds & five physiographic regions (Appalachian Plateau; Ridge and Valley; New England; Piedmont; and Atlantic Coastal Plain)

-• Area: 13,539 square miles in four states, plus the 782 square-mile Delaware Bay.
+Area: 13,539 square miles in four states, plus the 782 square-mile Delaware Bay.

 • Pennsylvania (6,454 square miles or 47.67 percent of the basin's total land area);